WGLab/SeqMule/doc/User Guide/Tutorial.md

 Basically you concatenate input files or sample names by commas.
 If you know your samples come from a single family, you can do multi-sample variant calling by simply adding `-ms` to the above command.
 It is believed that multi-sample calling could be more accurate.

-### Analysis exit with error (continue stopped analysis)
+### Analysis exit with error (resume stopped analysis)

-If your analysis exits erroneously.
-You can examine the runtime logging information to identify the error, then fix it by changing `advanced_config` or the script, and at last continue the analysis.
+If your analysis exits due to errors.
+You can examine the runtime logging information (in output from SeqMule or `seqmule.*.logs` folder) to identify the error, then fix it by changing `advanced_config` or the command line, and at last resume the analysis.
 Commands are shown below.

 	seqmule run your_analysis.script

-This command will resume the analysis.
+This command will resume the analysis from where it stops.

 	seqmule run -n 10 your_analysis.script

-This command will run your analysis from step 10.
+This command will run your analysis from step 10 regardless of what happened before.

 ### Generate Mendelian error statistics